Hong Kong Disneyland: Lands of Hong Kong Disneyland

+As of 2025, Hong Kong Disneyland has eight themed lands, each with different attractions, live entertainment, meet and greet, dining and boutiques.
+One future land, Stark Expo have been announced.

+Main Street, USA

-Inspired by the Main Street, U.S.A. in Disneyland, the buildings of this Main Street are almost identical to those in Anaheim.
-Like other Disney theme parks, Hong Kong Disneyland's Main Street, U.S.A. serves as the entrance of the park.
+Inspired by the Main Street, USA in Disneyland, the buildings of this Main Street are almost identical to those in Anaheim.
+Like other Disney theme parks, Hong Kong Disneyland's Main Street, USA serves as the entrance of the park.
 Plans originally featured a restaurant under the Railroad station, but were scrapped due to budget reasons.
 The decor is small-town America from the years 1890–1910.

 Though being very similar to Anaheim's main street, the theme is heavily influenced by European immigrants.
 Plaza Inn — which has the identical exterior design as the one in Disneyland — mimics a classical Chinese eatery that was created by a wealthy American couple who were infatuated with Chinese culture.
 Another restaurant, the Market House Bakery is reminiscent of a bakery founded by a Viennese pastry chef who brought the world's most famous desserts from the Austrian imperial court.

 Unlike Main Streets from other parks, Main Street at Hong Kong Disneyland is built mainly of wood instead of stone.
 There are no horse-drawn streetcars, though tracks for another of the Main Street Vehicle can be seen in concept art.